 The prodigious Odessa-born Golyshev moved to Berlin in 1909, his family fleeing anti-semitic pogroms .
 Here he studied at the Stern’schen Konservatorium, and made the acquaintance of Busoni, who encouraged him in his musical work ; he may also have heard free atonal works of Schoenberg such as Pierrot Lunaire, which was first performed in the Berlin Choralion-Saal on October 16th, 1912 .
 Golyshev remained living in the city through until 1933 .

-In 1914 (by his own account) Golyshev composed a five-movement dodecaphonic string trio (which was published in 1925 by Robert Lienau-Verlag as Zwölftondauer-Musik ), and in the same year began a string quartet which would eventually be performed at the Gesellschaft für Neue Musik in Cologne .
+In 1914 (by his own account) Golyshev composed a five-movement dodecaphonic string trio (which was published in 1925 by Robert Lienau-Verlag as Zwölftondauer-Musik ), and in the same year began a string quartet which was intended for performance at the Gesellschaft für Neue Musik in Cologne in early 1923 .
 A recording of this work is available here.
 The trio is structured around symmetrical patterns between movements as regards rhythms (so that the same figures are shared by the first and fifth, and the second and fourth), and uses twelve-note sets, which are clearly numbered in the score.
 In each section, all twelve notes are used, but not in a fixed order (see below for the opening).
 Golyshev used a new notation to avoid conventional accidentals (distinct from that developed earlier by Busoni), by which a note with a cross inside the notehead indicates a sharp; others are natural .

 A recording of the complete work can be heard here.